jsiembida/bucky3/README.md

 ##### Running

-Bucky3 is intended to be run as an unprivileged service / daemon.
-Only docker module requires access to docker socket.
+Bucky3 is intended to be run as an unprivileged service, however, docker_stats module requires access to docker socket and systemd_journal module requires access journal files which can be granted via respective group membership.
 Bucky3 doesn't store any data on filesystem, nor does it create any log files.
 All logs go to stdout / stderr.
 Assuming the installation location as above, an example [SystemD unit file](https://www.freedesktop.org/software/systemd/man/systemd.unit.html) could be: